Hyperight

 We all know garbage in, garbage out, whereas the quality of output is determined by the quality of the input.

-AI, and GenAI in particular, can be a powerful tool to increase automation and effectiveness in many areas, but without solid architecture, high quality data and governance practices it is hard to scale it and the benefits remain limited.
-As Jennifer Daniell Belissent, PhD emphasized during one of the keynote sessions, the importance of data governance, foundation, and quality cannot be overstated for the future of applying effective AI.
+AI, and GenAI in particular, can be a powerful tool to increase automation and effectiveness in many areas.
+But without solid architecture, high quality data and governance practices it is hard to scale it and the benefits remain limited.
+As Jennifer Daniell Belissent emphasized during her keynote session, the importance of data governance, foundation, and quality cannot be overstated for the future of applying effective AI.

 Many practitioners now recommend adopting DataOps practices, which provide a systematic approach for monitoring, validating, and ensuring data quality.
 By implementing strong data governance and quality assurance measures, organizations can enhance the reliability and effectiveness of their AI systems, ensuring that they produce valuable insights rather than spurious results.